 In order to keep evidence fresh and prevent potential defendants from fearing a lawsuit long after an incident occurs, there is a statute of limitations for wrongful death claims in Glastonbury.
 This statute requires wrongful death claims to be filed within two years of the victim’s death, and within five years of the fatal incident.

 Failing to comply with the statute of limitations leads to an easy dismissal of even the strongest wrongful death claim.
-This only further highlights the potential importance of talking to a wrongful death lawyer in Glastonbury soon after an accident.
+This only further highlights the potential importance of talking to a skilled attorney in Glastonbury soon after a fatal accident.

 Work with a Glastonbury Wrongful Death Attorney Today